ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * REQ29: Categorize newly defined parameters according to the same criteria of {{Section 8 of RFC9594}}: a Publisher Client MUST support 'group\_SenderId' in 'key'; see {{join-response}}.

-* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{Section 8 of RFC9594}} and under which circumstances: a Publisher Client MUST support the client_cred', 'cnonce', and 'client_cred_verify' parameters (see {{join-request}}).
+* REQ30: Define whether Clients must, should, or may support the conditional parameters defined in {{Section 8 of RFC9594}} and under which circumstances: a Publisher Client MUST support the client_cred' and 'client_cred_verify' parameters (see {{join-request}}).
 A Publisher Client that provides the access token to the KDC through the /authz-info endpoint MUST support the parameter 'kdcchallenge' (see {{token-post}}).

 ## Optional-to-Address Requirements